EveHaddox/elib_v3/README.md

 - **Prevent Competition**: Keeps others from using the library to create addons that undercut my paid offerings.
 - **Attract Collaborators**: Free access helps me identify skilled developers willing to cooperate on paid addons.

-_For commercial use, contact the author for a separate license._
+_For commercial use, contact the me for a separate license._

 ---